 Even though jumping out of a plane may not be everyone’s cup of tea, there are times when it is beneficial to drink the tea anyways.
 I realized that the truly beautiful moments in life come from taking leaps of faith.
 Find what encourages your team to take those leaps of faith and ignite a spark within the soul of your nonprofit.

 “If you can dream it, you can do it.” – Walt Disney

-Christine Smith is a Summer Intern at the Nonprofit Risk Management Center.
-She supports ongoing consulting projects and the development of a new web app, My Risk Assessment.
-For questions, comments, or to hear more about skydiving, you can reach Christine at Christine@nonprofitrisk.org or 703.777.3504.
+Christine Smith was a former Summer Intern at the Nonprofit Risk Management Center.
+For questions or comments contact NRMC at email@example.com or 703.777.3504.